KxSystems/docs/docs/ml/automl/ug/options.md

-funcs       Functions to be applied for feature extraction gs          Grid search function and no. of folds/percentage of data in validation set hld         Size of the testing set on which the final model is tested saveopt     Saving options outlining what is to be saved to disk from a run scf         Scoring functions for classification/regression tasks seed        Random seed to be used sigfeats    Feature significance procedure to be applied to the data sz          Size of validation set used. tts         Train-test split function to be applied xv          Cross-validation function and # of folds/percentage of data in validation set
+funcs       Functions to be applied for feature extraction gs          Grid search function and no. of folds/percentage of data in validation set hld         Size of the testing set on which the final model is tested hp          Type of hyperparameter search to perform rs          Random search function and no. of folds/percentage of data in validation set saveopt     Saving options outlining what is to be saved to disk from a run scf         Scoring functions for classification/regression tasks seed        Random seed to be used sigfeats    Feature significance procedure to be applied to the data sz          Size of validation set used. trials      Number of random/Sobol-random hyperparameters to generate tts         Train-test split function to be applied xv          Cross-validation function and # of folds/percentage of data in validation set
 ```

 ### `aggcols`